Nele82/Node-Express-fcc/README.md

 Node-Express-fcc (freeCodeCamp) tutorial

-This README file serves as a reminder to all concepts covered by in the tutorial.
+This README file serves as a reminder about all concepts covered in the tutorial.

 # Node.js built-in modules: FS